aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

 ### Ubuntu OS images for Bare Metal

-EKS Anywhere no long distributes Ubuntu OS images.
+EKS Anywhere no longer distributes Ubuntu OS images.
 However, see [Building Ubuntu-based node images]({{< relref "#building-ubuntu-based-node-images">}}) for information on how to build your own Ubuntu-based image to use with EKS Anywhere.

 ### Bottlerocket OS images for Bare Metal